-We are here to discuss the law as well the sentiments of the society, but not as an emotional ordinary citizen but a rational future bureaucrat.
-A hideous crime like rape affects all of us.
-Like any other human being, we get angry and look for easy and quick solutions.
+Now let’s get into the discussion of the law as well the sentiments of the society, but not as an emotional ordinary citizen but a rational future bureaucrat.
+A hideous crime like rape affects all.
+Like any other human being, many people get angry and look for easy and quick solutions.
 Capital punishment for murder is one such emotional solution which is based on satisfying the feelings of revenge.
 What is the approach of Indian Law towards this crime and penalty assigned to it?

 What are the repercussions, if every rape will be punishable by the death penalty?

-To avoid such offenses, the system should be ready and prepared to implement current laws efficiently.
+To avoid such offences, the system should be ready and prepared to implement current laws efficiently.

-- the victim never get justice, and their convicts stay free to commit more crimes.
+The victim never gets justice, and their convicts stay free to commit more crimes.
 So, due to this, the rate of deterrence is microscopic in our country.

-- Secondly, even in those 2 % favorable cases, the justice is served after long and tedious judicial process of appeals and dates which take decades.
-Such kind of justice is almost equal to a denied justice.
+Secondly, even in those 2 % favourable cases, justice is served after a long and tedious judicial process of appeals and dates which take decades.
+Such kind of justice is almost equal to denied justice.

 So, the lawmakers of India should first simplify the process of justice, where the victim should get relief within a guaranteed short period.
 There should be the system of Fast track courts where the justice should be served within six months without any hindrance.
 Such efficiently working system will certainly put fear in the minds of those potential criminals.

-As a society, we can destroy the urge of committing rape by changing few things about our traditional norms.
+As a society, people can destroy the urge to committing rape by changing a few things about traditional norms.

-- Firstly, we have to detach the idea of losing honor from rape.
-Our idea of honor related to women’s sexual identity is nothing but purely patriarchal.
-As a human being, a woman is more than mere a sex-object.
-Her ideas, her dress, her sexuality, her choices are not subject to any age old traditional beliefs.
+Firstly, people have to detach the idea of losing honour from rape.
+The idea of honour-related to women’s sexual identity is nothing but purely patriarchal.
+As a human being, a woman is more than merely a sex-object.
+Her ideas, her dress, her sexuality, her choices are not subject to any age-old traditional beliefs.

-- In our society, a rape victim is victimized twice, once by the actual rapist and once by us.
+In the society, a rape victim is victimized twice, once by the actual rapist and once by the people.
 Such victims have to fight against their relatives & community for social assimilation.
-Such victims are not allowed to live ordinarily in the society, and they have to fight for their dignity again.
+Such victims are not allowed to live ordinarily in society, and they have to fight for their dignity again.

-- If we research the usual motive behind rapes in India, we can find that the fundamental purpose is not sex, but its power!
-Even in 21st century, Indian society cannot stand to the idea that women are independent decision makers with a bright future.
+If research is made on the usual motive behind rapes in India, it can be found that the fundamental purpose is not sex, but its power!
+Even in the 21st century, Indian society cannot stand to the idea that women are independent decision-makers with a bright future.
 Gender discrimination is the basis of many social norms.